Geospatial Lineage Fundamentals & Architecture

 Regulatory Alignment & Audit Readiness

 The Compliance Framework Mapping process translates abstract regulatory requirements into concrete lineage controls.
 For example, FISMA Moderate/High systems require documented data handling procedures, while INSPIRE directives mandate standardized metadata and traceability for European spatial datasets.
 By mapping each compliance control to specific lineage capture points, organizations can generate automated audit evidence rather than relying on manual documentation.
+The full control-to-field tables live under Regulatory Compliance & Standards Mapping.

 Defining Data Ownership & Access Controls